The Rt Hon the Baroness Hale of Richmond, DBE, FBA, LLD, FRCPsych, President of the Supreme Court

 At Lockton, her focus is on risk management for the legal profession in Scotland alongside her client responsibilities.

-Graeme McWilliams is Legal Counsel, Commercial Legal with Standard Life Aberdeen, Edinburgh.
+Graeme McWilliams is Legal Counsel, Standard Life Assurance Legal, Edinburgh.

-Graeme joined the ILG in 2012, became the Convener of the In-House Lawyers Committee in July 2016, and is a co-opted member of the Society’s Council.
-He qualified as a solicitor in Scotland in 1983, worked in private practice in Glasgow, joined Standard Life Aberdeen in 1988 and manages its group IP portfolio.
-Graeme has a passion for communication, a creative streak, and supports the Edinburgh Legal Walk and World IP Day.
-He co-chairs the annual Faculty World IP Day conference and is involved in the annual joint Faculty and ILC 21st Century Bar Conference.
+Graeme joined the In House Lawyers Group in 2012, and this became the In-House Lawyers Committee of the Society (ILC) in 2015.
+He was elected Convener of the ILC in July 2016, and is a co-opted member of the Society’s Council.
+Graeme qualified as a solicitor in Scotland in 1983, worked in private practice in Glasgow, joined Standard Life Aberdeen in 1988 and Standard Life Assurance in 2018.
+Graeme has a passion for communication, a creative streak, supports the Edinburgh Legal Walk and World IP Day events, and co-chairs the annual Faculty World IP Day conference.

 GR Business Process Solutions